Kulcha (album)

 Kulcha is the debut studio album released by Australian R&B band Kulcha.
 The album spawned four top 30 singles and was certified gold in Australia.
 The album was released in September 1994.

 At the ARIA Music Awards of 1995, the album was nominated for Best Pop Release; losing out to "Chains" by Tina Arena.
+Members of Kulcha : Erick Palu, Jay Whitmore, Joe Fidow and Richard Matilla.